saebekassebil/subito/README.md

 ## Usage

-Right now I haven't made any documentation of the code, which is quite possibly a bad idea, but by diving into the code by looking at the examples and test documents you should be well on your way to understand the code.
+Right now I haven't made any documentation of the code, besides those notes which are already written in the source code.
+This is quite possibly a bad idea, but by diving into the code by looking at the examples and test documents you should be well on your way to understand the code.